Non-existence of complete K\"ahler metric of negatively pinched holomorphic sectional curvature: Proof of Theorem

 \begin{proof}[Proof of Corollary~\ref{cor:new_class}] It follows from Theorem~\ref{thm:general_statement} that the holomorphic sectional curvature of $g_{\Omega}$ in \eqref{eq:Kahler-metric} is negatively pinched.
 Therefore, the second fundamental form of $S$ with respect to the restriction $g_{\Omega}|_S$ is bounded.
 By the decreasing property for holomorphic sectional curvature and the Gauss-Codazzi equation, the holomorphic sectional curvature of $g_{\Omega}|_S$ is negatively pinched.
 The conclusion follows from Theorem 2 and Theorem 3 in \cite{DY17}. \end{proof}

-\begin{proof}[Proof of Corollary~\ref{cor:new_class2}] The proof is the same as the proof of Corollary 2 of \cite{SKY09}, as long as we confirm that the complete K\"ahler-Einstein metric with negative Ricci curvature and it has a bounded Riemannian sectional curvature.
-In the case of the complete K\"ahler-Einstein metric of negative scalar curvature based on Theorem~\ref{thm:general_statement}, it has a quasi-bounded geometry, so it satisfies a stronger condition than the required condition \cite[Lemma 31]{DY17}. \end{proof}
+\begin{proof}[Proof of Corollary~\ref{cor:new_class2}] The proof is the same as the proof of Corollary 2 of \cite{SKY09}, as long as we confirm that the complete K\"ahler-Einstein metric has negative Ricci curvature and has bounded Riemannian sectional curvature.
+In the case of the complete K\"ahler-Einstein metric of negative scalar curvature based on Theorem~\ref{thm:general_statement}, it has quasi-bounded geometry, so it satisfies a stronger condition than the required condition \cite[Lemma 31]{DY17}. \end{proof}